by Tom Barrance

-To make a good film, you have to plan the effect it will have on your viewers.
-Lots of things make a difference to this.
+To be a successful filmmaker, you need to use different techniques to make sure this happens.
 You need to know what will happen if you frame a shot in a particular way; how you can use sound to help show what’s going on, and how to edit your shots together in sequences that build tension or emotion.

 You need to know about film language.

 Here’s more detail about how to use different aspects of film language.

 When you plan your pictures, you can think about shot size (how big things are), composition (how things are arranged in the picture), position (where the camera is), how you use or show movement, what kind of lens setting you use, and how the scene is lit.